Virtuant/katacoda-scenarios/ansible/04-ansible-wordpress/step1.md

 ```
 /usr/bin/php
 ```

->Note: Once that runs, go ahead and exit out of the VM.

 5\.
 If that looks good, continue by installing all of the other PHP packages that you’ll need.
 Let’s use `with_items` to make the playbook easier to read though.
 So, delete the previous task "Install PHP", then copy and paste the following into its place in the playbook: